disin7c9/disin7c9.github.io/practice/_posts/2024-11-21-Try-Fine-Tuning-LLMs-at-Home.markdown

  - Use rank stablized LoRA. [^6]

-Therefore I chose Unsloth and LLaMA models to try fine-tuning in this post.
+Therefore I chose Unsloth and LLaMA to try fine-tuning in this post.
 [Visit my github repo for the full version code.](https://github.com/disin7c9/LLaMA_3_fine-tuning_example)